➤ by Pastor Andy Fulson

 Jesus stated: In the world ye shall have tribulation: but be of good cheer; I have overcome the world, John 16:33.
 Tribulation can refer to all kinds of problems, but the focus here is on healing.
 And what did He mean by: I have overcome the world?
 It was the fulfillment of prophecy made earlier through Isaiah (Is 53:5) to heal all manner of bodily issues brought into the world following the temptation in the Garden by Satan.

-Hope for healing exists, in that all things are possible for him who believes, Mark 9:23,
+Hope for healing exists in that all things are possible to him that believeth, Mark 9:23.

 A satisfying and successful Christian life relies on accepting the reality, that Jesus, by the Holy Spirit, is the all-encompassing Helper for every area of life: I am the way, the truth, and the life!
 John 14:6.